kubernetes/enhancements/keps/sig-scheduling/5229-asynchronous-api-calls-during-scheduling/README.md

 ### Goals

 - P0: Make the scheduling cycle free of blocking API calls, i.e., make all API calls asynchronous.
-- P0: Make the solution extendable for future use cases.
+- P0: Make the solution extendable for custom/future use cases.
 - P1: Skip some types of updates if they soon become irrelevant by consecutive updates.

 ### Non-Goals